qt1h/DATA_MINING/README.md

-# Stellar Classification Project - README
+# Stellar Classification - README

 ## Introduction
-This project involves the analysis and classification of stellar objects using the **Stellar Classification Dataset (SDSS17)**.
+This project involves the analysis and classification of stellar objects using the **[Stellar Classification Dataset (SDSS17)](https://www.kaggle.com/code/gsabhinav/multi-class-classification-noteboook)**.
 The dataset is derived from the Sloan Digital Sky Survey (SDSS) and includes features that describe various properties of celestial objects, enabling their classification into stars, galaxies, or quasars.

 ## Dataset Description
 The dataset contains the following attributes: